fartechevan/chatalystai/README.md

 ### 1. Frontend Only (Against Remote Supabase)

-This is the quickest way to run the frontend UI, but it connects to the **live, remote Supabase project** (`vezdxxqzzcjkunoaxcxc.supabase.co`).
+This is the quickest way to run the frontend UI, but it connects to the **live, remote Supabase project**.
 Use this mode for UI changes only.
 You cannot test Supabase function or database changes locally with this method.

 ```sh
 npm run dev
 ```

-The application will be available at `http://localhost:5173` (or another port if 5173 is busy).
+The application will be available at `http://localhost:8080` (or another port if 8080 is busy).

 ### 2. Full Stack (Frontend + Local Supabase) - Recommended for Development